rsundqvist/id-translation/README.md

 support functions make it easy to create and share working configurations with anyone who needs them.

 # Cookiecutter template project
-The fastest way to get started with `id-translation` is the 🍪[id-translation-project] cookiecutter template.
+The fastest way to get started with `id-translation` is the 🍪[id-translation-project] Cookiecutter template.
 It is designed to allow power users to quickly specify shared configurations that "just work" for other users; see the example below.